BedirhanTalhaKuzucu/sales-taxes-project-with-tdd/README.md

 ```

 ## Acknowledgements
-- I developed with an app react that calculates taxes
+- I developed  an app that calculates taxes with react
 - I used bootstrap as css package
 - Users should add as many inputs as they buy by clicking the add button and enter information about the product in these inputs.
-- A receipt is created when the print button is pressed.
+- A receipt is created when the print button is clicked.
 The receipt contains the individual tax prices of the products and the total tax price.

 ## Contact